gfcapalbo/crm/crm_claim_delivery/README.rst

 associate it to a delivery order and specify which product is to be claimed.

-On the product form we will see all claims connected with that product with associated delivery and claim date.
+On the product form we will see all claims connected with that product with associated delivery and claim date in the tab "Claims".